 \section{Reversing Edits}

-This section explores reversing edits, exploiting the fact that, to promote the edited object, it must be overly present in the edited matrix.
-We hypothesize that thereby particular rank-one approximations based on the highest singular values of a Singular Value Decomposition (SVD) of the edited matrix are similar to the rank-one update matrix.
+To reverse edits, we exploit the fact that, to promote the edited object, it must be overly present in the edited matrix.
+We hypothesize that thereby particular rank-one approximations based on the highest singular values of a Singular Value Decomposition (SVD) of the edited matrix are similar to the rank-one update matrix of methods such as \rome or \rrome.
 Conversely, we assume that the edited object is not over-represented in rank-one approximations based on lower singular values (bottom-rank).
 We introduce bottom-rank approximations derived from SVD in Sec.~\ref{subsec:svd}, conduct an analysis of our hypothesis in Sec.~\ref{subsec:svd_analysis}, and present our approach for reversing edits in Sec.~\ref{subsec:reversing}.